 The fiber optic joint is to fulfill the essential requirement of connectivity.
-Just as the slip ring transfers power and signal from moving parts to a stationary one, the RF rotary joint passes signal and a massive data across rotating parts without any loss, damage, or mix up.
+Just as the slip ring transfers power and signal from moving parts to stationary ones, the RF rotary joint passes signal and massive data across rotating parts without any loss, damage, or mix-up.

 Types of Fibre Optic Rotary Joints